Note: some of these don’t apply to ALL the vehicles in this list. No bike can get you through a foot of snow.

 - be at least 30 feet in length with enough space for everyone plus your stockpile

 - be made of carbon fiber (wooden boats are a bad idea)

 - and have many more features which I will cover in a future article.

-Another great alternative as ATVs have excellent gas mileage and are really quiet (especially if you attache one of those ATV silencers).
-You can even add a small trailer to it for your bug-out bags.
+Another great alternative, since ATVs have excellent gas mileage and are really quiet (especially if you attach one of those ATV silencers).
+You can even add a small trailer to it for your supplies.

 There are downsides to ATVs, though.
 Obviously, they have limited storage capacity so you can only take so much with you.
 The other obvious one is that they do nothing to protect you from the outside environment, like an SUV would so if someone attempts to take over, they have an excellent chance of succeeding.

 ATVs are great if you have a bug out location around 100 miles away from where you live.
 And when you know there’s a retreat full of stockpiled supplies that awaits you.